samuelmeuli/glance/README.md

 Suggestions and contributions are always welcome!
 Please discuss larger changes (e.g. adding support for a new file type) via issue before submitting a pull request.

+Xcode, Swift and Go need to be installed to build the app locally.

 To add previews for a new file extension, please follow these steps:

 1. Create a new class for your file type in [this directory](./QLPlugin/Views/Previews/).
 It should implement the `Preview` protocol.
 See the other files in the directory for examples.